Skip To Article

 myst build --execute

-• Notebook cells will be executed in the order they appeared in a notebook (ie, a file ending in .ipynb).
+• Cells in a Jupyter Notebook (.ipynb).
+These will be executed in the order they appeared in a notebook.

-• {code-block} directives will be executed similar to a code block cell.
+• Markdown code cells with the code-cell directive.
+These will be executed similar to a code cell.
 See Executable Markdown Files for more information.

-• Inline expressions with the {eval} role can be used to insert the outputs of a computation in-line with other text.
+• Inline expressions with the eval role.
+These can be used to insert the outputs of a computation in-line with other text.

 By default, MyST will stop executing a notebook if a cell raises an error.
 If instead you’d like MyST to continue executing subsequent cells (e.g., in order to demonstrate an expected error message), add the raises-exception tag to the cell.
 If a cell with this tag raises an error, then the error is provided with the cell output, and MyST will continue executing the rest of the cells in a notebook.